 - It's uncertain whether yoga and breathing exercises help asthma by reducing stress (which can be a trigger) or by other physical effects.
 More research is needed to establish this.

 - There’s currently not enough evidence on yoga breathing techniques to recommend them.

 - Hypnosis involves creating a state of decreased general awareness that enables a person to concentrate exclusively on one thing or idea.

 - Hypnosis has been shown to be beneficial in some cases, but not everyone is susceptible to hypnosis.

-- Acupuncture is a method of treatment that involves the insertion of needles in specific points on the body, based on Chinese theories of balancing the body's natural energies.
+- Acupuncture is a method of treatment that involves putting very fine needles in specific points on the body, based on Chinese theories of balancing the body's natural energies.